 Please note the difference in dimension between nominal size and actual size.
 For e.g., 2 x 4 is the nominal size while 1-½" x 3-½" is the actual size.
 This is a standard convention.

 How to Build the Indoor Wooden Bench

-Note: If you have pine board that is wider than 18" then you can skip step 1 and step 2.
-Those steps are for making a board which is 18" wide from smaller boards.
+Note: If you have a pine board that is wider than 17-¼" then you can skip steps 1 and step 2.
+Those steps are for making a board that is 17-¼" wide from smaller boards.

 For detailed instructions for making a dowel joint refer to step 6 of this build where we demonstrate it- DIY Kitchen Cart

 For making the dowel holes we used a drill with dowel jig.
 Then we joined it using dowel pins.
 We used 3/8 by 1-1/2-inch dowel pins for this project.

 We used a drill center for aligning the two pieces.
 We explain the use of a drill center in the Kitchen Cart build project linked above.